-Docker is an open source platform for building, shipping and running distributed applications.
-It gives us common toolbox to take advantage of the distributed and networked nature of modern applications.
+Docker is an open-source platform for building, shipping and running distributed applications.
+It gives us a common toolbox to take advantage of the distributed and networked nature of modern applications.
 It lets us make a specific application into a small, self-contained mini operating system.
-It is very similar to a virtual machine, but instead of having a completely different machine it all happens on the same host.
-There is the docker daemon, which handles everything.
-Then, there are images (a similar concept to a class in Ruby world) and finally the containers, which are the single instances of images and run a specific application.
+It is very similar to a virtual machine, but instead of having a completely different machine, it all happens on the same host.
+There is the docker daemon which handles everything.
+Then, there are images (a similar concept to a class in Ruby world), and finally, the containers which are the single instances of images and which run a specific application.

-Docker allows us to “contain” an application into its own “box” which can be shipped to absolutely any system with Docker installed.
-This deals with common issues associated with dependency hell.
-Docker lets us create a box with all the dependencies for an app inside the box without needing to install them on the host machine - this process allows the whole team to have a version of the environment.
+Docker allows us to “contain” an application into its own “box”, which can be shipped to absolutely any system with Docker installed.
+This deals with the common issues associated with dependency hell.
+Docker allows us to create a box with all the dependencies for an app inside the box without the need to install them on the host machine.
+This process allows the whole team to have a version of the environment.

 The advantages are simple: we leave application configuration Docker-side, which means that when we are setting up the server, the effort is minimal and we leave app dependencies to the Docker configuration file.
 It’s easy to scape which is just a matter of running an additional app container.
 This makes Ruby upgrades super-easy - a matter of changing one line in Docker configuration file.

-We use the Sensu app to monitor servers.
-It’s is a centralized service - there is one server and all nodes are clients.
-It works as a “push service” - the server “pushes” requests about the checks to clients and then clients respond with statuses.
+We use the Sensu app to monitor the servers.
+It’s is a centralised service - there is one server, and all nodes are clients.
+It works as a “push service” - the server “pushes” requests for the checks to clients and then clients respond with statuses.
 Sensu allows us to monitor everything we want using simple configurations.
 It uses the nagios check syntax - 0 for OK, 1 for WARNING and 2 for CRITICAL.
-Sensu can have multiple notification channels - every client has its own tag, i.e “web”, and if we have a check that includes the tag “web”, we can send a single status request for all clients with the tag “web” instead of pinging each of them individually.
+Sensu can have multiple notification channels - every client has its own tag, i.e. “web”, and if we have a check that includes the tag “web”, we can send a single status request for all clients with the tag “web” instead of pinging each of them individually.
 Sensu provides multiple methods of notification - simple email, text message or slack.

 There is nice GUI for Sensu - Uchiwa.
 It’s a really minimalistic dashboard that shows us the checks and basic information about them.

-Graphite lets us create complex graphs easily using its own syntax instead of, for example, writing PHP code when using Ganglia.
+Graphite lets us create complex graphs easily using its own syntax instead of - say - writing PHP code when using Ganglia.

-Graphite does not gather data, but rather displays the data in a form that is easily read by humans.
-We use it to monitor the CPU usage of machines, memory usage, networking data, disk I/O operations, and processes running on machines - which we can later divide by processes that are running, stopped or zombie; we also look for data such as how many users are connected using ssh to monitor if any ssh connections are idle and how many requests nginx receives from users.
+Graphite does not gather data but rather displays the data in a form that is easily read by humans.
+We use it to monitor the CPU usage of machines, memory usage, networking data, disk I/O operations, and processes running on machines - which we can later divide into processes that are running, stopped or zombie; we also look for data such as how many users are connected using ssh to monitor if any ssh connections are idle, and how many requests nginx receives from users.

-We can easily add new metrics from our apps to Graphite, and not just technical ones - we can also deal with business metrics, like how many unique users visit a page or how many users sign in to the application on a daily basis.
+We can easily add new metrics from our apps to Graphite, and not just the technical ones - we can also deal with business metrics such as how many unique users visit a page, or how many users sign in to the application on a daily basis.

-Everything is aggregated in one place where you can filter the logs based on the hostname, process name or other options we can define - if you have your apps running inside Docker containers, Logmatic provides a image that gets the logs from other containers so later you can also filter logs by containers.
+Everything is aggregated in one place where you can filter the logs based on the hostname, process name or other options we can define.
+If you have your apps running inside Docker containers, Logmatic provides an image that gets the logs from other containers so later you can also filter logs by containers.

 Using Logmatic, you can easily determine what is going on in the application or on the server.
-You can easily select logs from the Rails app that take longer than, for example, 500 milliseconds, see the date and the action that was performed, and the timestamp of when it happened.
+You can easily select logs from the Rails app that take longer than - say - 500 milliseconds as well as see the date and the action that was performed along with the timestamp of when it happened.